GeertvanGeest/AWS/README.md

  -a AMI id in the format ami-xxxxxx.
 Required.
  -s Security group id in the format sg-xxxxxx.
 Required.
  -b Block size of additional disk.
 In gigabytes.
 Default: 1.
+ -d Device to mount storage to.
+If it is the root device, it will expand it to -b.
+If device is non-existent, a file-system will not be created.
+Default: root device
  -k Key pair name.
 Should be available for AWS.
 Required.
  -p Private key file: <my_key>.pem.
 Should be the private key for -k.
 Required.
  -h This helper.